TosbackCgusBridge-Bot/CGUs-versions/Figis/Privacy Policy.md

 From time to time, we may also work with other organizations that we believe are trustworthy and offer products or services that may be of interest to you.
 In such instances, we might share limited information (such as your name and/or postal address) that we have collected from you, including personally identifiable information, so that such organizations may contact you with offers that may interest you.
 Be assured, however, that we will not share your information with these organizations if you have requested that we refrain from doing so.

-On our Web site, we may provide links to other Web sites that are not owned or controlled by Figi's, Inc. While we select these associations carefully, we are not responsible for the security and privacy policies or practices of the Web sites accessed through these links.
+On our Web site, we may provide links to other Web sites that are not owned or controlled by Figi’s Companies, Inc. While we select these associations carefully, we are not responsible for the security and privacy policies or practices of the Web sites accessed through these links.
 You should refer to these Web sites for their respective privacy and security policies.
 You access such linked Web sites at your own risk.

 To serve you better, we may combine the information you give us online, through our catalogs and order forms. publicly available information. and information we receive from others.
 We use that combined information to enhance and personalize your experience with us, to communicate with you about our products and events that may be of interest to you, and for other promotional purposes.